lidofinance/docs/docs/guides/node-operator-manual.md

 > and Node Operators.

-One side effect of this is that you, as a Node Operator, will continue receiving the percentage of protocol rewards even after you stop actively validating, if you chose to hold StETH received as a fee.
+One side effect of this is that you, as a Node Operator, will continue receiving the percentage of protocol rewards even after you stop actively validating, if you chose to hold stETH received as a fee.

 [minting new steth tokens]: https://github.com/lidofinance/lido-dao/blob/971ac8f/contracts/0.4.24/Lido.sol#L576